api3dao/contracts/docs/contracts/api3-server-v1/api3marketv2.md

 ### Signed API URL Merkle tree

-The leaves of the signed API URL Merkle tree is the hash of the following values:
+The leaves of the signed API URL Merkle tree are the hashes of the following values:

 - [Airnode address](../../glossary.md#airnode-address) (`address`)
 - Signed API URL (`string`): The URL of the [signed API](../../glossary.md#signed-api) that serves the data signed by the [Airnode feed](../../glossary.md#airnode-feed).